techni-calzone/cercooffro/README.md

-# 🏠 CercoOffro - Student Rental Aggregator
+# 🏠 CercoOffro - Student Rental Finder

 An AI-powered rental aggregation platform designed specifically for students in Italy, helping them find their perfect accommodation with ease and security.